 Butterfly feeders are easy to make, look wonderful in your garden and help wildlife!
 Join me while I show you how to make a beautiful butterfly feeder.

 Here is a photo of my finished product.
+I purchase many of my items online for crafts.
+Amazon is one of my favorite places to shop, therefore I am an affiliate for them.
 I just love the way it looks between my Bee Balm and my Zinnias, don’t you?

 I love being outside and working in my yard.
 I find pulling weeds to be a sort of meditation.
 I can go outside and focus on getting those ugly weeds out of the yard for hours.
 I think I often get close to solving the worlds problems.